Kosmorsky/cybersecurity/README.md

 # Identifying Cybersecurity Threats
 Using machine learning to analyze network communications, predict whether or not they are malicious and determine the type of attack if so.

+## Note
+This was my final project at Thinkful.

+After finding a database of simulated network communication events, I wanted to tackle two tasks.
+First, predict whether an event was malicious or not, and second, predict the type of attack.

+The original database contained over 16 million rows, making this my first experience with big data.
+It was interesting learning to deal with this issue via solutions such as Spark among other strategies.

+The size of the data was only one of many hurdles, however.
+I've learned quite a lot throughout this project, and although it's far from finished, I hope you can enjoy my findings.

 ## Presentation
 https://docs.google.com/presentation/d/1b0OuQY0-tJ83sMYF_ZWu12m241WTaMj0SrKTKRZirHQ/edit?usp=sharing